bieniu/ha-shellies-discovery-gen2/info.md

 For the device to work with the script, it must have MQTT configured and options **RPC status notifications over MQTT** and **Generic status update over MQTT** enabled.

+MQTT integration must be configured in Home Assistant.

 ## Installation

 You can download `shellies_discovery_gen2.py` file and save it in `<config>/python_scripts` folder.